crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/defensive-cybersecurity-technologies/README.md

   * Supports logging, SYN proxy, and scrubbing.
   * Integrated in OpenBSD (security-focused).
 * **Use Case:** Powerful BSD firewall with clean syntax for servers/networks.
+More advanced than iptables, used in BSD-based firewalls.
+Originally from OpenBSD, now also in FreeBSD and others, BSD license.
+CLI based macOS built-in Unix firewall.

+**ipfw**: Older BSD firewall, mostly replaced by PF.
+Found in FreeBSD (and older macOS versions), BSD license.
+OS/platform: FreeBSD, macOS (legacy)

 #### **5. OPNsense**